-More time offers more access to the city's cultural and historical treasure surrounding activities and day-trips including the Beaujolais wine region and potential outdoor excursions in the nearby French Alps.
-And since Lyon has more restaurants per capita than any other place in France (it is also known for produce) you’ll want to plan some meals in advance with upwards of 20 Michelin-starred establishments to pick from.
-Wining, dining, and shopping for quality ingredients is a big part of the Lyonaisse culture and you won't want to miss out.
+More time offers more access to the city's cultural and historical treasures surrounding activities and day trips, including the Beaujolais wine region and potential outdoor excursions in the nearby French Alps.
+And since Lyon has more restaurants per capita than any other place in France (it is also known for produce), you'll want to plan some meals in advance with upwards of 20 Michelin-starred establishments to pick from.
+Wining, dining, and shopping for quality ingredients are a big part of the Lyonaisse culture, and you won't want to miss out.

 Lyon in 1 to 2 Days

 With a quick stopover, first, make your way to the UNESCO-listed Presque’Île—a piece of land surrounded by the two rivers of Saône and Rhône.
 Presqu’île was man-made from an 18th-century urban engineering project and is today the cultural and commercial heart of the city with beautiful architecture, restaurants, cafés, bars, and nightclubs.
 In addition, a range of cultural attractions like Lyon's opera house and city hall, while shoppers can head for the pedestrian-friendly Rue de la République.